ckeditor/ckeditor4-docs/docs/guide/dev/features/colorbutton/README.md

 ## Custom Color Style Definition

-You can also decide how the color definition is stored by setting the CKEDITOR.config.colorButton_foreStyle (for text color) and CKEDITOR.config.colorButton_backStyle (for background color) configuration options.
+You can also decide how the color definition is stored by setting the {@linkapi CKEDITOR.config.colorButton_foreStyle CKEDITOR.config.colorButton_foreStyle} (for text color) and {@linkapi CKEDITOR.config.colorButton_backStyle CKEDITOR.config.colorButton_backStyle} (for background color) configuration options.
 By default, the color is added as a `<span>` element with the `style` attribute, but you could also e.g. use the legacy (and not recommended) HTML4 `<font>` element definition:

 	config.colorButton_foreStyle = {
 		element: 'font',